 - Conservatives tend to believe with little doubt that America is the land of opportunity for everyone.
 In their view each person has the same opportunity to succeed; all it takes is some ability and hard work.
 Liberals stress the problems within the system that from the beginning place some people behind in the race at the starting line.
 Liberals seek equal opportunity as an ideal goal, not as a present reality in America.

 - For instance, conservatives emphasize the values of self-reliance, hard work, and personal responsibility, but where do people learn these values?
-Most of us learned them from our parents; we were born with this privilege, often without acknowledging it, which puts us ahead in the race from the start.
+Many of us learned them from our parents; we were born with this privilege, often without acknowledging it, which puts us ahead in the race from the start.
 What about the children of an unwed teenage mother who dropped out of school and lives on welfare?
 More than likely these children do not have the same positive example to follow, learning the importance of education and self-reliance.
 Due to no fault of their own, these children are not starting the race equally with those who were born into prosperous, educated families.
 Liberals argue that the disadvantaged need extra help in order to equalize the playing field, so that they too may have the chance to succeed.

 - “Conservatives emphasize equality of rights, and they are quite willing to endure inequalities [in society] that are the product of differential capacity or merit,” recognizing that not everyone has the talent or will to succeed in a competitive society.
 “Liberals emphasize the equality of outcomes, and they tend to attribute inequality to the unequal opportunities that have been provided by society” (D’Sousa 8).